lukaszcz/infinitary-confluence/README.md

 This is a formalisation of coinductive confluence and normalisation proofs for the infinitary lambda-calculus.
 The following theorems are formalised.
-1. Confluence of infinitary beta-bot reduction for any set of strongly meaningless terms.
+1. Confluence of infinitary beta-bot reduction with any set of strongly meaningless terms as meaningless.
-2. Normalisation of infinitary beta-bot reduction for any set of strongly meaningless terms.
+2. Normalisation of infinitary beta-bot reduction with any set of strongly meaningless terms as meaningless.
-3. Confluence of infinitary beta-bot reduction for root-active terms.
+3. Confluence of infinitary beta-bot reduction with root-active terms as meaningless.
-4. Normalisation of infinitary beta-bot reduction for root-active terms.
+4. Normalisation of infinitary beta-bot reduction with root-active terms as meaningless.
 5. Confluence of infinitary beta-reduction modulo any set of meaningless terms.